Learn French online with lessons for beginners that help you stay the course learning French grammar, vocabulary, and pronunciation.

 French may seem like a moody language, but if you can find comparable examples of these verb tenses in English, it can help you understand how to conjugate without being intimidated.
 For instance, some language learners find the subjunctive and conditional tenses, or as the French call them “moods,” difficult to master.
 Subjunctive tense is used to indicate uncertainty and is usually coupled with the expression of an emotion, an opinion or a desire.
 For instance, Je veux que tu le fasses (I want you to do it) is an example of the irregular verb for do (faire) conjugated in the subjective.
 Conditional mood in French is when something is not guaranteed to happen.
 For instance, Si j’avais su, je l’aurais fait (If I had known, I would have done it) uses a conditional mood of the verbs to know and to do.
 These two French moods that determine conjugation are not about when an action happened but about how it happened.

-Here are just a few ways you can immerse yourself in the French language or find the opportunity to practice with a partner.
+Here are just a few ways you can immerse yourself in the French language or find the opportunity to practise with a partner.

 Learn to write French with a penpal